-Universal Orlando has announced Epic Universe, which will be a new park in addition to Islands of Adventure, Universal Studios Florida, and Volcano Bay.
-This park will feature new lands, rides, shops, restaurants, entertainment center, and an adjacent hotel.
-Like the existing parks, it’ll be a short drive from Walt Disney World.
-(Updated July 31, 2020.)
+Universal Orlando’s Epic Universe will be a new theme park in addition to Islands of Adventure, Universal Studios Florida, and Volcano Bay.
+This runs down the lands, rides, shops, restaurants, entertainment center, and adjacent hotel, all of which will be a short drive from Walt Disney World.
+(Updated March 3, 2021.)

-As with Walt Disney World’s recent announcements about the status of upcoming projects that have yet to break ground, “indefinitely delayed” is the charitable and face-saving term for Epic Universe’s likely cancellation.
-Our view was that Central Florida’s tourism industry has been hit hard, and the region’s status as a theme park travel destination means a full recovery and the ‘future becoming more certain’ would take years.
+We are surprised but elated by this news.
+When previously discussing the delay, we pessimistically commented that “indefinitely delayed” was the face-saving term for Epic Universe’s likely cancellation.
+Our view was that Central Florida’s tourism industry had been hit hard, and the region’s status as a theme park travel destination means a full recovery and the ‘future becoming more certain’ would take years.
 We are very happy to have been very wrong on this.

 At a press conference, Universal announced that a third theme park would be built in Florida, that it’d be called “Universal’s Epic Universe.”
 The positive economic impact of Universal’s Epic Universe was also touted.